RafaelBonanno/RafaelBonanno/README.md

 📖 I am now proefficient in Ruby (Ruby on Rails), JS (Es6), HTML & CSS, SQL

-🌱 I’m currently learning Typescript and looking to study soon React!

-🎷 And currently helping my dad on building his own website for his new music instrument repair shop

 🗺️ With a colleague at LeWagon, we developped a small phone app for travellers, aimed at facilitating your communication through contextful translations
 🤝 Link: www.hand-shake.me  🤝

+🌱 I’m currently learning Typescript and looking to study soon React!

+🎷 And helping my dad on building his own website for his new music instrument repair shop

 🤡 Fun fact: I collect records and I am really nerdy about it 🤓